My 60 Memorable Games: Unauthorized Russian version

 A Russian edition of the book appeared in 1972, without Fischer's permission and without regard for copyright laws, a standard Soviet practice at the time.
 The translator had trouble with some of Fischer's American colloquialisms and also omitted several statements that were felt to be anti-Soviet.
-The edition included a supplementary article assessing Fischer's playing style, written by Grandmaster Alexey Suetin, and a short biographical article, written by Grandmaster (and former World Champion) Vasily Smyslov.
+The edition included a supplementary article assessing Fischer's playing style, written by GM Alexey Suetin, and a short biographical article, written by grandmaster (and former world champion) Vasily Smyslov.
 At the second of nine press conferences at the 1992 rematch with Boris Spassky, Fischer said that Physical Culture and Sport reported in the book that 50,000 copies had been printed.
 He said he hadn't received any royalties, "not a penny".
 He answered speculation about a match with the then World Champion Garry Kasparov by saying nothing could take place until the Russian authorities had paid him all the royalties he felt he was owed.
 In 1995, Fischer accepted payment of $100,000 from Kirsan Ilyumzhinov, the (then) newly elected president of FIDE, as financial settlement.
 This edition was one of Kasparov's first chess books, which he described as "one of my earliest and most treasured chess possessions" and "a great influence on my chess".

 Batsford controversy

 British publisher Batsford released a new edition of My 60 Memorable Games in 1995.
-Chess writer and grandmaster John Nunn converted the original descriptive chess notation to modern algebraic notation using a computer program.
+Chess writer and GM John Nunn converted the original descriptive chess notation to modern algebraic notation using a computer program.
 At a press conference in Buenos Aires in June 1996, Fischer denounced the new edition, accusing Batsford of "changing everything in my book, the notation, the format, the pages, the analysis ... and without paying royalties."
 Batsford responded that they had purchased the rights to the book legally from Faber and Faber, and pointed out that they had corrected many of the ambiguities in the descriptive notation of the moves.
 However, it emerged that they had added faulty analysis to one game, incorrectly believing Fischer had overlooked a mate in four moves.

 Chess historian Edward Winter discovered that there had also been over 570 textual changes.
 He wrote in CHESS magazine that "... entire notes of Fischer’s had been omitted, individual words had been deleted, other words had been added", and "Fischer's wording had simply been changed without justification."
-Grandmaster Hans Ree stated that "[i]n the Netherlands such changes constitute a criminal offense that could theoretically lead to a prison sentence. ...
+GM Hans Ree stated that "[i]n the Netherlands such changes constitute a criminal offense that could theoretically lead to a prison sentence. ...
 Fischer had been quite right in his anger."
 This edition is now out of print, and in 2008, Batsford reissued the book using Fischer's original words.
 Batsford claimed that the only change made was the conversion to algebraic notation, although a review of the 2008 edition found that several typographical errors and notation mistakes were also corrected.